 There are two types of information you provide us with when using our services:

-- information collected by us as you interact with our services.
+– Information collected by us as you interact with our services.

-The DofE e-newsletters, magazine and other operational emails are essential communications containing vital updates and useful programme information, so all participants, and the adults involved in delivering their programme will receive those appropriate to their roles.
-Adults can determine the frequency of the eDofE message/alert summary emails through their eDofE account.
+The DofE e-newsletters, magazine and other operational emails contain vital updates and useful programme information, so all participants, and the adults involved in delivering their programme will receive those appropriate to their roles.

-We may also send you information about the programme and changes to eDofE and other programme-related services from time to time.
+We may also send information about the programme and changes to eDofE and other programme-related services from time to time.

 We may use some information that we hold about you, for example your age, what Award level you are doing, and whether you have opened and clicked through previous emails, to help us send the most relevant information to you.

 The following Terms and Conditions apply to all events undertaken in the name of The Duke of Edinburgh’s Award.